CRLgamer/MCclient-v1.0/README.md

 > [!IMPORTANT]
-> Please consider giving this respritory a star if you feel like it.
+> Please consider following me for more like this.
 #

 <h1 align="center"><strong>Minecraft Client</strong></h1>